ApexCaptain/AxThread/README.md

 ```

 ### ETC
-- `Axt::clear(Axt::ThreadId)` -- Stop the thread matching the given thread id and delete it.
+- `void Axt::clear(Axt::ThreadId)` -- Stop the thread matching the given thread id and delete it.
-- `Axt::restart(Axt::ThreadId)` -- Restart the thread matching the given thread id.
+- `void Axt::restart(Axt::ThreadId)` -- Restart the thread.
 If the thread is disabled, enable it.
-- `Axt::isEnabled(Axt::ThreadId)` -- Check if the thread matching the given thread id is acitvated and returns it. (boolean)
+- `bool Axt::isEnabled(Axt::ThreadId)` -- Check if the thread is acitvated and returns it. (boolean)
-- `Axt::enabled(Axt::ThreadId)` -- Activate thread matching the given thread id.
+- `void Axt::enable(Axt::ThreadId)` -- Activate thread.
-- `Axt::disabled(Axt::ThreadId)` -- Deactivate thread matching the given thread id.
+- `void Axt::disable(Axt::ThreadId)` -- Deactivate thread.
-- `Axt::toggle(Axt::ThreadId)` -- Toggle availability of thread matching the given thread id.
+- `void Axt::toggle(Axt::ThreadId)` -- Toggle availability of thread.
-- `Axt::doesExist(Axt::ThreadId)` -- Check whether certain thread matching the given thread id does exists and returns it. (boolean)
+- `bool Axt::doesExist(Axt::ThreadId)` -- Check whether certain thread does exist and returns the result. (boolean)
-- `Axt::getThreadCount()` -- Get the number of currently registered threads.
+- `unsigned int Axt::getThreadCount()` -- Get the number of currently registered threads.

 # License
     MIT License